vk-cs/docs-public/docs/en/computing/iaas/service-management/vm/vm-connect/vm-connect-nix/vm-connect-nix.md

 ## 2. Prepare credentials

-To connect to the VM via SSH, you need to know the operating system account name and password.
+To connect to the VM via SSH, [find out](../../../../concepts/about#default_account) the name of the default OS user.
+Write it down.

-[Set a password](../../vm-manage#password) to log in to the OS.
-Write down the account name and password.

-If the password has been lost, [reset](../../vm-manage#password) or [restore](../../vm-manage#password_recovery) it.

 ## 3. Check for key pair